GANESH-ICMC/CTF-Writeups/SpamAndHex020/3DPrinterTask/3DPrinterTask.md

 ### PP
 ![PP](Images/Letters/PP.jpg)

-Here we have to letters that are very similar, and have 10 traces, and the size of them matches the 'P'.
+Here we have two letters that are very similar, and have 10 traces, and the size of them matches the 'P'.

 ### E
 ![E](Images/Letters/E.jpg)